ray-project/ray/doc/source/rllib/hierarchical-envs.rst

 Hierarchical Environments
 =========================

-Hierarchical training can be implemented as a special case of multi-agent RL.
+You can implement hierarchical training as a special case of multi-agent RL.
 For example, consider a two-level hierarchy of policies, where a top-level policy issues high level tasks that are executed at a finer timescale by one or more low-level policies.
 The following timeline shows one step of the top-level policy, which corresponds to four low-level actions: